Exclusive: Alibaba plans US$5 billion bond this month amid regulatory scrutiny - sources

 Ma's absence from public view in the intervening time has fuelled social media speculation over his whereabouts.

-The bond sale plan, including timeline, is not finalised and is subject to change, the people said, all of whom declined to be identified as they were not authorised to speak to the media.
+The bond sale plan, including timeline, is not finalised and is subject to change, the people said, declining to be identified as they were not authorised to speak to the media.

 Alibaba declined to comment.